Navigating the Out-of-Body ~ Lucid Dream Continuum

 I said out loud, 'All subconscious content, please disappear.
 Let me see an astral version of London'.
 My vision blurred, and light pastel colours were the last to fade.
 In came a main road of 'London'.
 I felt I'd seen this before several times in other dreams.
 There was one section of yellow emergency vehicles: utility-type vans and even a horse with a work tarp in the same colour.
 Some were going backward into a more dilapidated area, but on the other side was a more beautiful, more futuristic city.
 I chose to explore the dilapidated area, which had a more down-to-earth and stable feel to it.
 The people in this dream could see me*.
 There were restaurants and cafes in meandering alleys, and a few friendly people in one of them welcomed me in to talk to them, but I wanted to explore a little bit more as I didn't know how long I had until I woke up.

 *Sometimes in an OBE, 'characters' won't see or hear you, another topic explored in the survey.

 Hallucinated dream content generally is described as such because it's less stable, more changeable, and can be more vivid (sometimes even cartoon-like).
 OBE content, in contrast, feels more 'real', so can sometimes be more jarring.
 Avid out-of-body experiencer Robert Peterson has described experiencing this erasure of hallucinated dream material as immediate, like switching off a tv.
-Besides the above 'express chute' experience, I’ve only experienced immediate erasure when meditating in the LD or OBE state and teleporting to a completely new scene.
+I’ve only experienced immediate erasure when meditating in the LD or OBE state and teleporting to a completely new scene.
 Other than that, I would be in the same environment and it would be a gradual fading out, sometimes to a white or black nothingness until a new scene fades in.
-Perhaps it was only a matter of his ‘dial’ turning more quickly than mine, or his vehicle going faster in the manual lane!
+Perhaps it was only a matter of his ‘dial’ turning more quickly than mine or his switching function becoming more streamlined!

 The above example was a gradual transition between a LD and OBE.
 Below is an example of perhaps the opposite: